mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 - Zitron, Ed (2024b, Apr 29).
 [Managing up.](https://www.wheresyoured.at/managing-up) _Where's Your Ed At._ Retrieved 2026-07-02.
 - Zitron, Ed (2024c, May 21).
 [Sam Altman is full of shit.](https://www.wheresyoured.at/sam-altman-is-full-of-shit/) _Where's Your Ed At._ Retrieved 2026-07-02.
 - Zitron, Ed (2024d, June 3).
 [The Rot-Com Bubble.](https://www.wheresyoured.at/rotcombubble/) _Where's Your Ed At._ Retrieved 2026-07-05.
+- Zitron, Ed (2025a, Feb 17).
+[The generative AI con.](https://www.wheresyoured.at/longcon/) _Where's Your Ed At._ Retrieved 2026-07-06.
-- Zitron, Ed (2025a, Feb 24).
+- Zitron, Ed (2025alb, Feb 24).
 [There is no AI revolution.](https://www.wheresyoured.at/wheres-the-money/) _Where's Your Ed At._ Retrieved 2026-07-05.
-- Zitron, Ed (2025b, Aug 25).
+- Zitron, Ed (2025c, Aug 25).
 [How to argue with an AI booster.](https://www.wheresyoured.at/how-to-argue-with-an-ai-booster/) _Where's Your Ed At._ Retrieved 2026-07-04.
-- Zitron, Ed (2025c, Sep 29).
+- Zitron, Ed (2025d, Sep 29).
 [The case against generative AI.](https://www.wheresyoured.at/the-case-against-generative-ai/) _Where's Your Ed At._ Retrieved 2026-07-03.
 - Zitron, Ed (2026, June 23).
 [Cargo culture.](https://www.wheresyoured.at/cargo-culture/) _Where's Your Ed At._ Retrieved 2026-07-05.
 - Zuckerberg, Mark (2025, July 30).
 [Personal superintelligence](https://www.meta.com/superintelligence/). _Meta_.
 Retrieved 2026-06-23.